numtide/treefmt/README.md

 ### CLI usage

-As a developer, I want to run `prjfmt` in any folder and it would automatically format all of the code, configured for the project.
+As a developer, I want to run `treefmt` in any folder and it would automatically format all of the code, configured for the project.
 I don't want to remember what tool to use, or their magic incantation.